-Make sure the WIRELESS switch is on and the WIRELESS indicator light is lit on your computer.
+- Make sure the WIRELESS switch is on and the WIRELESS indicator light is lit on your computer.
 You cannot use the BLUETOOTH function while your computer is in a power saving mode.
-Bring the computer back to Normal mode, then turn on the WIRELESS switch.

-Your computer and the device may be too far apart.
+Bring the computer back to - Your computer and the device may be too far apart.
 Wireless BLUETOOTH technology works best when the devices are within 10 meters of each other.